adobe/commerce-integration-starter-kit/actions/customer/external/group/created/README.md

 Any postprocessing needed after calling the Adobe Commerce API can be implemented in the `postProcess` function in the `post.js` file.

 # Response expected
-The runtime action must respond 400 if the validation fails.
+The runtime action must respond to 400 if the validation fails.
 It will prevent the message processing from being retried by Adobe I/O.
 ```javascript
 return {
     statusCode: 400,